Ghana votes as candidates pitch route out of economic crisis | Politics

 Ghana votes as candidates pitch route out of economic crisis

+If re-elected for a second four-year term, Akufo-Addo is promising to push ahead with a $17 billion recovery programme to boost jobs, while Mahama's keystone pledge is a $10 billion infrastructure plan.
+A long line of voters stretched out of a polling station and down the road in Tema West district of the capital Accra.
+First-time voter Efua Opoku-Ware, 18, said she was voting "for a better leader who will address the unemployment situation and give hope to the youth for a better future", declining to say which candidate she had picked.

-The race is expected to be tight, though commentators say Akufo-Addo has a slight lead based on his performance during the pandemic in which his administration provided free water and subsidised electricity to households.
+The race is expected to be tight, though commentators say Akufo-Addo has a slight lead based on his performance during the pandemic, in which his administration provided free water and subsidised electricity to households.
 "He has brought hope to many Ghanaians through his social interventions.
-It's been a difficult year," said 45-year-old businesswoman Evelyn Amey in the capital Accra.
+It's been a difficult year," said 45-year-old businesswoman Evelyn Amey.

 - READ MORE ON: